Friends & Family

 Your mother-in-law won’t stick to the schedule

-Try leading with your feelings, and share how her behavior is contributing to more stress or struggle for you with the baby.
+You can approach your mother-in-law in a few different ways.
+For example, try leading with your feelings, and share how her behavior is contributing to more stress or struggle for you with the baby.
 For example, “I feel sad when he doesn’t have his normal nap because he’s ready for bed when I get home from work, and we don’t get to spend any time together.”
 Hopefully, she’ll respond to an emotional plea, mother-to-mother.
-If not, try your best to be firm and straightforward with your rules and boundaries and the reasons you have them in place.
-Repeat as necessary (forever?).

-Your mother-in-law won’t stop buying the baby things you don’t want or need
+She won’t stop buying the baby things you don’t want or need

 Of course, you are grateful for the generosity, so thank them kindly.
 Save one outfit.
 Take a picture in it.
 Have the baby wear it when they come to visit.
 Return or donate the excess.
 Find a way to work what you really need into a conversation.
-My mother-in-law has now started a wonderful birthday and Christmas tradition of buying one small item for my kids to open, then contributing to their college fund.
+My mother-in-law has now started a wonderful birthday and Christmas tradition of buying one small item for my kids to open, and then contributing to their college fund.
 Our 529 plan has an option to add grandparents so they can contribute directly without having to notify us.

 Your mother-in-law doesn’t have any opinion at all